Herceg Novi: History

-The medieval town was founded on a small fishing village as a fortress in 1382 by the first King of Bosnia, Tvrtko I Kotromanić and was originally named Sveti Stefan (Saint Stephen).
+Foundation under Bosnia

+Bosnia could not make economical use of Bosansko Primorje, as its share of the Adriatic coast from the river Neretva to the Bay of Kotor lacked any major settlements.
+In the second half of the 14th century area in Bay of Kotor also became part of the Kingdom of Bosnia.
+The Bosnian king, Tvrtko, embroiled in the War of Chioggia, which erupted between the old-time rival Republics of Venice and Genoa in 1378 will, as a result, find himself pressured by the circumstances of failure to seize Kotor, the damage to the Bosnian economy from the Ragusan embargo, and the need for easy access to maritime trade.
+This and the fact that Bosansko Primorje had no significant port led Tvrtko to found the youngest medieval town on the eastern Adriatic coast.
+In early 1382, Tvrtko constructed a new fortress in the Bay of Kotor on the place of a small fishing village and decided that it should form the basis of a new salt trading center.
+Initially named after Saint Stephen, the city immediately came to be known as Novi (meaning "new").

-After the death of Tvrtko, Duke Sandalj Hranić of the Herzegovinian Kosačas acquired Sveti Stefan.
+After the death of Tvrtko, Duke Sandalj Hranić of the Hum lords, Kosačas, acquired Novi.
 During his reign, the town picked up trading salt.
-When Hranić died, his nephew, Herzog Stjepan Vukčić Kosača inherited it.
+When Hranić died, his nephew, Duke Stjepan Vukčić Kosača inherited it.
 During his reign, the town grew in importance and became Stjepan's winter seat, getting a new name in the process: Herceg Novi.

+Under the Ottomans

-The Ottomans conquered Herceg Novi before 14 December 1481, and ruled for 200 years, until 1687.
-They built Kanli Tower on the upper edge of the city.
+The Ottomans conquered Herceg Novi before 14 December 1481, and ruled for 200 years.
+The Ottomans built Kanli Tower on the upper edge of the city.
 However, there was a short pause between 1538 and 1539 when it was held by the Spaniards before they were defeated in the Siege of Castelnuovo.
 In their brief overlordship, the Spanish built a Hispaniola fort above the city that is well-preserved today.
 Evliya Çelebi visits the Bay of Kotor and mentions Croats, Bosnians and Albanians (Arnauts) who live in the Herceg Novi.

-In 1608 a earthquake struck Herceg Novi and devastated it.
+In 1608 an earthquake struck Herceg Novi and devastated it.